 - Time based multi blockchain hard fork (more info on ecosystem sapling upgrade)

-Further to the bullish future we believe in Komodo’s innovation, in Tech Tuesday update 10 (week 46 2018) we posted a bounty and full time work for a blockchain 2FA solution using crypto conditions.
+Further to the bullish future we believe in Komodo’s innovation, in Tech Tuesday update 10 (week 46 2018) we posted a bounty and full time work for a blockchain 2FA solution using the Custom Consensus framework.

 dPoW Blockchain Security for Exchanges and Any Coin for Double Spend Attack Solutions

 Throughout Q3 2018, the dPoW blockchain security service began deployment for projects beyond the Komodo ecosystem.
-There are currently 45 dPoW blockchains with serveral being external to Komodo’s ecosystem that make up the blockchain security alliance.
-These are all secured against double spending attacks through the Komodo notarization transactions and then pushed into the Bitcoin network.
+There are currently 45 blockchains using dPoW, plus several external third-party projects using Komodo’s blockchain security service.
+These projects are all secured against double spending attacks through Komodo notarization transactions and then pushed into the Bitcoin network.
 Komodo offers the notary nodes privileged mining rewards of 75% for the service of observing the blockhash performed by network consensus of blockchains that are part of the security alliance.
 The blockhash collectively observed is then written by a multi-signature transaction to the Komodo & Bitcoin networks.

 On February 1 in 2019, Chinese exchange Coinbene and Komodo announced a strategic partnership.
 As a cryptocurrency exchange, they endorse the dPoW blockchain security service.
 Further strategy involves atomic swap DEX integration discovery.
 Komodo is in the final stages of private testing of mobile DEX technology, our v3 of atomic swap DEX with peer to peer orderbooks.